 EAP students automatically earn UC credit for the work they complete abroad.
 However, application of credit to major requirements is subject to the discretion of the department.

-These UC EAP courses are pre-approved for upper-division Communication major credit.
+Our department is happy to provide an online list of pre-approved courses for EAP programs.
 We realize this is not a comprehensive list of all EAP approved Communication courses and we are working on the evaluation of additional courses.
 If the school or courses you are interested in are not listed, please see the Undergraduate Advisor about an evaluation.

 All EAP students automatically earn UC credit for the work they complete abroad.
 However, the application of credit to major requirements or GE requirements is subject to the discretion of the department and your college.
 Plan ahead and consult with your advisors before leaving and while abroad.
 Save all syllabi, papers, and other relevant course information for courses you may want to petition for G.E. or major requirements.

 Communication students who wish to study abroad should first successfully complete the pre-major requirements and apply for admission to the full major.
-The Communication department allows a maximum of 20 units of EAP coursework to count towards major requirements.
+Additionally, 20 Upper division Communication units must be taken in residency at UCSB (either before or after a student's study abroad experience).
 We encourage participation and are actively reviewing EAP courses for upper-division Communication credit.
 Many have already been approved.
-Please meet with the Undergraduate Advisor in SSMS 4009 or 4007 to review courses and programs that may be applicable to the Communication major.
+Please meet with the Undergraduate Advisor in SSMS 4005 to review courses and programs that may be applicable to the Communication major.

 Begin by identifying your goals for study abroad and then consult the EAP web pages to identify appropriate EAP programs.
 To find programs which offer particular disciplines or to search courses taken by EAP students over the last 5 years by subject, keyword, and/or location, explore the resources found under Program Search and Course Catalog.
 Navigate to host universities’ web sites on the available links to learn more about the schools and their departments.

 If you plan to take requirements for your major, contact the department Undergraduate Advisor to discuss this possibility.
-See the list of pre-approved EAP Communication courses.
+You can also see our list of Pre-Approved EAP courses on our website to help you determine what might be a feasible program for you to complete.
 Make an appointment with a Letters & Science advisor to discuss general education, residence, and other requirements.